-For our region, health inequalities (HIs) are increasing rather than improving despite preventable mortality falling.
-HI will be a cross-cutting theme for our R&I Strategy and we will ensure that the Research and Innovation we undertake considers this across the research/innovation pipeline, from design to delivery and through to adoption.
-We also believe that taking this approach will provide the best framework to tackle health inequalities and aligns to the recent framework for action designed to support the reduction of health inequalities at both national and system level, the Core20PLUS5.
-Core20PLUS5 defines a target population cohort, identified as the most deprived 20% of the population, PLUS population groups such as those that identify as ethnic minority, people with a learning disability and autistic people, people with protected characteristics and inclusion health groups such as people experiencing homelessness, vulnerable migrants, amongst others.
-5 represents the five clinical areas of focus including; Maternity; Severe Mental Illness; chronic respiratory disease; early cancer diagnosis and hypertension.
+For our region, health inequalities (HIs) are increasing more generally in the development and rather than improving despite preventable mortality implementation of Research and Innovation falling.
+HI will be a cross-cutting theme for our R&I strategic priorities within the Trust.
+Strategy and we will ensure that the Research and Innovation we undertake considers this across the research/innovation pipeline, from design to delivery Sustainability: and through to adoption.
+We also believe that taking The NHS has set itself the ambitious challenge of this approach will provide the best framework to tackle becoming the world's first net zero health service. health inequalities and aligns to the recent framework The NHS and healthcare in general contributes to 5% for action designed to support the reduction of of global CO2 emissions and not only do we have a health inequalities at both national and system level, moral and ethical duty to reduce carbon emissions the Core20PLUS5.
+Core20PLUS5 defines a target for the benefit of the planet, we know that the population cohort, identified as the most deprived drivers of climate change also contribute to poor 20% of the population, PLUS population groups such health outcomes and increase health inequalities. as those that identify as ethnic minority, people To support the net zero agenda within Research and with a learning disability and autistic people, people Innovation in the Trust, we will work with our teams with protected characteristics and inclusion health who are wanting to develop and support research to groups such as people experiencing homelessness, consider what impact it might have with regard to vulnerable migrants, amongst others.
+5 represents sustainability.
+Over the next five years we will: the five clinical areas of focus including; Maternity; Severe Mental Illness; chronic respiratory disease; early cancer diagnosis and hypertension. • Work with sustainability teams within the Trust,